 3. Enjoy the Sunset Ceremony at Fleetwoods

 The ceremony lasts 15 minutes and on Saturdays you’ll get to see both the kumu and piper.
+(No double ceremony due to COVID.)
 First come first serve for seating around the bar.

 4. Gallery Hop on a Friday Night